Soft, flexible, lightweight plastic material that is easy to fabricate and form

 Modified LDPE Sheet for O&P– Modified polyethylene is slightly stiffer than LDPE, but more flexible than HDPE, polypro, or copoly PP. It is used for applications where flexibility and light support are required.

 Tech Tip– LDPE materials can be difficult to decorate with transfer paper.

 |Izod impact (notched)

 Values may vary according to brand name.
 Please ask your Curbell Plastics representative for more specific information about an individual brand.

-EXPLORE POPULAR PLASTIC MATERIAL COMPARISONS:
+POPULAR PLASTIC MATERIAL COMPARISONS: